 execute: here the type of action is chosen that is necessary to be executed;

-in case of choice of an automaton or a custom action (severless), in the last field should be pointed such automaton or action that are necessary to be executed;
+in the case of choice of an automaton or a custom action (serverless), in the last field should be pointed such automaton or action that are necessary to be executed;

-in event of a command of device selection, the message publication is specified in the "Send" field, after that, the corresponding parameters are pointed:
+in the event of a command of device selection, the message publication is specified in the Send field, after that, the corresponding parameters are pointed: